tejas-ch/neev-foundation/PAGES_OVERVIEW.md

-# 📱 Website Pages Overview - Neev Foundation
+# 📱 Website Pages Overview - NEEV Foundation

 Visual guide to all pages and their content.